Teenage Heroine: Emily Geiger

-General Nathaniel Greene had retreated before Lord Rawdon had divided his forces.
+General Nathaniel Greene had retreated before Lord Rawdon who had divided his forces..
 When Greene passed the Broad River, he wanted to send an order to General Thomas Sumter to join him so they could go on the attack against Lord Rawdon.
-But, it seemed General Greene couldn’t find a man with the boldness to take on this mission and the danger involved.
+But it seemed General Greene couldn’t find a man with the boldness to take on this mission and the danger involved.

-The areas he traveled through was full of bloodthirsty Tories, eager to take out the Whigs.
-Finally, a teenage girl named Emily Geiger went herself to General Greene to offer her services as his messenger.
+The areas he traveled through was full of bloodthirsty Tories, eager to take out the Whigs Finally, a teenage girl named Emily Geiger went to self to General Greene to offer her services a his messenger.

 Why would a young girl be willing to put her life in danger for the cause?
 Her father John was not well enough to serve on the battlefield and so she wanted to serve her country in any way she could.